-78 floats have been deployed by France in 2022 (45 T/S Core, 3 T/S/O2, 17 BGC, 13 DEEP).
+68 floats have been deployed by France in 2023 (37 T/S Core, 3 T/S/O2, 24 BGC, 4 DEEP).
 We deployed those floats from French RVs Atalante, Thalassa, Marion Dufresne and Beautemps Beaupre, international RVs Sonne, Amundsen and Sarmiento de Gamboa but also from ships of opportunity (commercial ship, fishing vessels and sailing yachts Tara and Iris).
 The deployment areas are chosen to meet French requirements in terms of research and operational activities and also to contribute in establishing the global array (especially in the Southern Ocean) using OceanOPS tools.

-Deployment locations of Argo-France floats in 2022 by float types.
-In January 2023, among 78 floats deployed in 2022 :
+Figure 1 : Deployment locations of Argo-France floats in 2023 by float types.
+In January 2023, among 68 floats deployed in 2023 :

-- 70 are still active
+- 62 are active

-- 6 are under ice
+- 4 are under ice

-- 2 Deep Arvor have disappeared after 1 single cycle and no identified reason.
+- 1 BGC Provor has disappeared after 1 single cycle and 1 Arvor is no more operational due to CTD failure.

-The French Argo fleet operated in 2022 includes 69% of core, 14% of deep, 7% of T/S/O2 et 10% of BGC.
-53 french floats died in 2022, mainly due to end of battery.
-Dead floats shows a average of 206 cycles and 3.7 years at sea.
+The French Argo fleet operated in 2023 includes 67% of core, 12% of deep, 5% of T/S/O2 et 16% of BGC.
+75 french floats died in 2023, mainly due to end of battery (~75%).
+Floats lifetime is on average of 3.9 years.

-Argo France fleet deployment since 1999.
+Figure 2: Argo France fleet deployment since 1999.

-In 2022, Argo France have updated and published the National Strategy for Argo Global Network Profiling floats deployments.
-This is a document of recommendation, including the most recent recommendations from AST, for GMMC scientific board and Argo France community: https://doi.org/10.13155/59297.
+The National Strategy for Argo Global Network Profiling floats deployments is a document of recommendation, including the most recent recommendations from AST, for GMMC scientific board and Argo France community: https://doi.org/10.13155/59297.